-- d) Pension contributions, to the limit allowed by the Revenue Commissioners for deductions from tax.
+- a) Income tax paid (excluding income tax on which a person is entitled to claim an exemption, relief or allowance or repayment of tax already paid) - b) PRSI - c) USC - d) Pension contributions, to the limit allowed by the Revenue Commissioners for deductions from tax.
 (This includes the Public Service Pension Related Deduction as it is regarded as a form of pension contribution.) - e) Maintenance payments that are made by the person whose income is being assessed.
 This deduction is allowable on the grounds that these are, in effect, a transfer from the applicant's family to another family, and should therefore count towards the reckonable income of the second family, rather than the applicant's family.
 In general, maintenance payments will be self-declared (though Revenue receives some data, which may be used as a validation check).